| Twentieth Dynasty It is only in passing that reference can be made to the buildings erected by

 himself, together with the Overseer of the Treasury, visited Aniba for the

+presentation.
 Meanwhile the office of high-priest of Amen-Re' at Karnak had become

 hereditary, and after being held by Nesamun, a son of Ra'messenakhte, had